Call Now For a Free Consultation 509-582-7274

 If the Injured Person Provoked an Attack by the Dog

 Still wondering if Parke Gordon Law Firm can help with your case?
 Take a look at some of our client reviews.

 Contact a Dog Bite Lawyer Right Away

 After a dog bite, you need to contact a dog bite attorney right away.
-Call the dog bite attorneys and lawyers at Parke Gordon Law Firm in Tri-Cities now for a free consultation at (509) 582-7274.
+Call the dog bite attorneys and lawyers at Parke Gordon Law Firm in Kennewick now for a free consultation at (509) 582-7274.
 We will fight for you or your child to get fair compensation from a negligent dog owner.
 Call now to get started on your dog bite case.
 We will help you beat Goliath!

 You Pay Nothing Until We Win Your Case

 Call Now For a Free Consultation 509-582-7274 Dog Bite Laws in Kennewick, Washington The legal dog bite laws for Kennewick, Washington is as follows.
 Please check the following link to city ordinances for any updates or changes to the laws: (https://library.municode.com/wa/kennewick/codes/code_of_ordinances?nodeId=TIT8ANCO_CH8.02ANCO Chapter 8.02 – Animal Control) Definition of Terms Abandon means the knowing or reckless desertion…Read More

 Call Now For a Free Consultation 509-582-7274 Washington State Dog Bite Statute Can the victim of a dog bite sue the dog owner in the state of Washington?
 Know the personal injury liability rules and defenses regarding dog bites in the dog bite statute for the state of Washington below.
 Washington State Dog Bite Statute…Read More

 Tri-Cities, Washington Law Office